cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

-The objective of the project is to define a clear problem statement and create a framework to address that problem as it relates to big data your project must address the reproducability of the deployment and the application.
+The objective of the project is to define a clear problem statement and create a framework to address that problem as it relates to big data your project must address the reproducibility of the deployment and the application.
 A dataset must be chosen and you can analyze the data.
-While in i423, i523, the data analysis has more weight, in e523 and i524 you must also address the deplyment.
+While in i423, i523, the data analysis has more weight, in e523 and i524 you must also address the deployment.
 For the later classes see also the project requirements of E616

 ### Deliverables